facebook/react-native/docs/EmbeddedAppAndroid.md

 Now build and run your Android app as normal (e.g. `./gradlew installDebug`).
 Once you reach your React-powered activity inside the app, it should load the JavaScript code from the development server and display:

 ![Screenshot](/react-native/img/EmbeddedAppAndroid.png)

+## Sharing a ReactInstance across multiple Activities / Fragments in your app

+You can have multiple Activities or Fragments that use the same `ReactInstanceManager`.
+You'll want to make your own "ReactFragment" or "ReactActivity" and have a singleton "holder" that holds a `ReactInstanceManager`.
+When you need the `ReactInstanceManager` / hook up the `ReactInstanceManager` to the lifecycle of those Activities or Fragments, use the one provided by the singleton.